pybind/pybind11/docs/advanced/misc.rst

 .. note::

-    PyPy (at least version 5.9) does not garbage collect objects when the interpreter exits.
+    PyPy does not garbage collect objects when the interpreter exits.
 An alternative approach (which also works on CPython) is to use the :py:mod:`atexit` module [#f7]_, for example:

     .. code-block:: cpp